 This manual is designed to be adapted for any institution that cares for fragile newborn infants.

-Health Coaches who want to print materials to create customized Family Information Packets should select PDF files for the Cover Page and each relevant topic.
+Health Coaches who want to print materials to create customized Family Information Packets should select PDF files for each relevant topic.
 These fact sheets can then be assembled into a packet for each family.

 - Transitioning Newborns From NICU to Home: A Resource Toolkit.